 During the first day post-procedure, you’ll likely stay under observation.
 This is crucial for ensuring there are no immediate complications.

 You may be encouraged to start moving around to promote circulation.
+However, you may need to remain lying down for several hours after the atherectomy procedure to prevent bleeding at the insertion site.
 Light activity can help prevent complications like blood clots.

 Here’s what you can typically expect during this time: